Stretch marks are very common, and can occur at any age or in any gender...

 What vitamins are good for skin?

-Vitamins that are good for skin should be included in your diet.
-The Vitamins primarily good for the skin are vitamins D, C, E and K. Vitamin D stops the skin from being damaged by elements from the outside environment.
+Vitamins that are best suited for a person's skin includes vitamins D, C, E and K. Vitamin D stops the skin from being damaged by elements from the outside environment.
 Vitamin C is beneficial because it is an antioxidant and its important for creating collagen.
-Vitamin E protects against sun damage.
-Vitamin K also helps to prevent scars and damage to the skin.
+E protects against sun damage.
+And Vitamin K also helps to prevent scars and damage to the skin.
 Nutrients such as silica helps the skin to retain moisture, zinc helps the skin to repair damaged skin, essential fatty acids (omega 3) repair skin and selenium helps to eliminate free radicals or cellular tissue damage in the skin.

 Water and the Skin